TheCodeMonkeys/server-meta/welcome.md

 13. Do not Direct Message ANY staff members to inquire about a question, please post it in the appropriate channel.

+14. @MonkeyMail#6775 is not intended for programming support please us the respective channels.
 ```